remix-run/history/docs/api-reference.md

 ## Location

-The word "location" in React Router refers to a particular entry in the history stack, usually analogous to a "page" or "screen" in your app.
-As the user clicks on links and moves around the app, the location changes.
+A `location` is a particular entry in the history stack, usually analogous to a "page" or "screen" in your app.
+As the user clicks on links and moves around the app, the current location changes.

 A `location` object has the following interface: